 Following a physical exam, a neurological exam, and bloodwork, MRI can confirm the diagnosis of a trigeminal sheath tumor.

 How Are Trigeminal Nerve Sheath Tumors Treated in Dogs?

 “While there is no cure for this condition, there are treatments that can improve the quality and quantity of your pet’s life,” notes Dr. Wong.

 Due to the location of the tumor, surgery is usually not possible.
 Therefore, trigeminal nerve sheath tumors in dogs are commonly treated with radiation therapy.
 However, these tumors do not always respond strongly enough and continue to grow.

 While many dogs can do very well with treatment for some time, the long-term prognosis for trigeminal nerve sheath tumors in dogs is unfortunately poor.
 As the tumor grows, it can cause non-healing corneal ulcers, weakness in the limbs on the same side of the body as the tumor, seizures, and behavior changes.

 Contact Southeast Veterinary Neurology for More about Masticatory Muscle Myositis, Trigeminal Neuritis, and Trigeminal Nerve Sheath Tumors

-With board-certified veterinary neurologists at each location in Miami, Boynton Beach, Jupiter, and coming soon, Virginia Beach, Southeast Veterinary Neurology is available to assist you with neurological emergencies 24 hours a day, every day of the year.
-Request a consultation or contact us today with your questions about masticatory muscle myositis, trigeminal neuritis, and trigeminal nerve sheath tumors.
+With board-certified veterinary neurologists at each location in Miami, Boynton Beach, Jupiter and Virginia Beach, Southeast Veterinary Neurology is available to assist you with neurological emergencies 24 hours a day, every day of the year.
+Call us today with your questions about masticatory muscle myositis, trigeminal neuritis, and trigeminal nerve sheath tumors.